 If we agree on an N month/block retention policy, whenever the chain progresses, each client would delete bodies and receipts older than HEAD-N. This has an implication on the RPC APIs too however.
 We need to introduce the concept of a "vitual genesis block" (open for better names) which define the point of history before which the APIs cannot return data (or return that they don't maintain it any more).

 Archiving historical chain segments so they remain available for later reconstruction if need be is the hardest part of this proposal.
-So where to store these archieves, internally or externally:
+So where to store these archives, internally or externally:

-Since the whole point of Ethereum is decentralization, the only option we have is Intra Protocol.
-However there are many methods by which we can store the archieves in a decentralized way.
+Since the whole point of Ethereum is decentralization, the only option we have is intra-protocol.
+However there are many methods by which we can store the archives in a decentralized way.
 Some of them are listed here:

 Pruning historical chain segments breaks a few important invariants within the Ethereum ecosystem:

 - DApps will no longer be able to access events past the retention policy.

 - Nodes will have no way of knowing if a transaction was already deleted, or never existed in the first place.